 You get water from the water you drink as well as the foods that you eat and drink.
 Fruits and vegetables are the foods that contain the most water.
 Low fat or skimmed milk have a high water content as does vegetable juice.
 Cocoa or hot chocolate made with water or milk are mostly water.

 The question always comes up as to How much water is enough.
-You carry around with you a water tank and gauge that tells you when you’re properly hydrated and when you need more water in your system for proper hydration.
+You are always carrying a water tank and gauge with you.
+That water tank and gauge tells you when you’re properly hydrated and when you need more water in your system for proper hydration.

 The water tank that you carry is your urine.
 The gauge is the color of your urine.
 To be properly hydrated your urine should be a light straw color.
 The darker the color the less hydrated you are.